DavidNogales/fib-apa-project-skillcraft/README.md

 Which will download the dataset in the current directory if it isn't present already.
 Or you can download the dataset manually from this [dataset repository](http://archive.ics.uci.edu/ml/datasets/skillcraft1+master+table+dataset).

 Alternatively the Jupyter Notebook will check the presence of the dataset and will download it in its enviroment if necessary.
+Lastly execute the `.ipynb` file in your enviroment of choice by running all cells.